Listen to this blog below, or visit our SoundCloud.

 - Determine Frequency of Reports - You need to allocate enough time and labor to each client report.
 Set expectations on how often your client should expect to receive reports.
 Even with automated reporting, you need to factor in time to analyze, add commentary and provide insights to the reports.

 - Automating Client Reports - Client reporting can be a time-consuming affair.
-Thankfully, there are several client reporting automation solutions that can help minimize your reliance on manual reporting across disparate spreadsheets, systems and tools in your martech and adtech stacks.
+Thankfully, there are several report automation solutions that can help minimize your reliance on manual reporting across disparate spreadsheets, systems and tools in your martech and adtech stacks.
 Another benefit of automation is consistency in presentation and reduction in error.

 - Executive Summary - Each client report, like each client, campaign, and marketplace, is unique, and therefore faces distinct issues.
 Be sure to add a contextual high-level summary to client reports, focusing on data highlights, points of interest, and strategic plans for the next reporting period.